CaddyGlow/handcontrol/docs/FEATURE_RELAY.md

 **Storage:**
 - Private key: `~/.config/handcontrol/relay-key.pem` (600 permissions)
-- Public key: Shared with relay server (registration or config)
+- Public key: Automatically delivered to relay during `/register` handshake; mirrored on disk for auditing

 **Rotation:**
 1. Generate new keypair
-2. Register new public key with relay
+2. Update server config to point at new private key
-3. Update server config
+3. Reconnect `/register` control WebSocket so the relay stores the new `public_key`
 4. Issue new tokens to clients (gradual rollout)
 5. Decommission old key after all clients updated